-Backdrop CMS enables people to build highly customized websites, affordably, through collaboration and open source software.
+Backdrop CMS enables people to build highly customized websites affordably, through collaboration and open source software.

-- Write code for the majority.
+- Simplicity: Write code for the majority.
 Backdrop will aim to be easy to learn and build upon, even for those with a minimal amount of technical knowledge.
 Direct implementations will be chosen over abstraction, and how things work should be immediately clear and easily documentable.
 While the more vocal parts of our community may be more experienced developers, we always need to keep in mind the developers who are newer to the project.

-- Include features for the majority.
+- Focus: Include features for the majority.
 Backdrop core should only include features and tools that benefit the majority of sites that are running it.
 When making decisions on how to move forward with future versions of Backdrop, we will include opinions of those who are not so vocal online.
 This means including opinions from individuals who attend trainings, meet-ups, and camps as well as real-world engagements with consumers of Backdrop.

-- Ensure Backdrop can be extended.
+- Extensibility: Ensure Backdrop can be extended.
 Backdrop aims to provide a powerful core that can be readily extended through custom or publicly available contributed modules.
 These additional modules can provide desired features that are not implemented in core due to their complexity or use cases that are too specific.

 - Security: Keep sites and people safe.
 Backdrop core should include features that will keep websites, the data within, and the people that use them safe.
 The majority of security-hardening features should be enabled by default to protect those who know the least, but should not prevent people from going about their daily work.

 - Speed and performance: Meet low system requirements.
 Backdrop must be able to run on affordable hosting with very basic requirements.
 Achieving this goal will mean not chasing popular trends in technology, but instead adopting common, proven, and learnable systems.